Taking NuStep in new directions

 Photo: (from left to right) Sarah Maher, director of the physical therapy program; Sam Steiner, NuStep new product technologies; Dick Sarns, NuStep chief executive officer; Sujay Galen (seated on NuStep prototype), assistant professor of physical therapy; Carol Wilson, consultant to NuStep; Neil Cole, director of new product technologies for NuStep; and Vicky Pardo, assistant professor of physical therapy

-- Grad students needed for focus groups about dogs on campus
+- Grad students needed for Jan.
+23 focus group about dogs on campus